cloudControl/documentation/Guides/Python/Pyramid.md

 # Deploying a Pyramid application
-[Pyramid] is described as a "small, fast, down-to-earth, open-source Python web application development framework."
+[Pyramid] prides itself of being a "small, fast, down-to-earth, open-source Python web application development framework."
 And it is as fast and down-to-earth to make Pyramid work on clouControl!

 Within minutes, you are going to deploy a simple "Hello World!"
 Pyramid application on [cloudControl].

 (To learn more about supported features, please consult our documentation on [Python buildpack].)